Energy-Regularized Sequential Model Editing on Hyperspheres

 \subsection{Adding Projection in Baseline Methods}

 We then describe the details of incorporating our projection into baseline editing methods.
 For illustration, we take MEMIT as an example, though the same procedure is applied to all other methods ($i.e.$ FT, PRUNE, RECT, and AlphaEdit).
-As introduced in Section~\ref{sec:model-editing}, the editing objective can be written as: